iltommi/qdb-documentation/source/concepts/persistence.rst

     * Evicted entries will be lost
     * Node failure may imply irrecoverable data loss

-Transient mode is a clever way to transform a quasardb hive into a powerful cache.
+Transient mode is a clever way to transform a quasardb cluster into a powerful cache.